Chercheur associé à l'IRIS, doctorant à l’Université de Lausanne

 +33 (0)1 53 27 60 83

-He directed a research program on the integration of sport in foreign policies and counselled the French Ministry of Foreign affairs in the setting up of a specific French sports diplomacy.
+Among his other research areas are the strategies of sports diplomacies implemented by the States.
+He conducted a research programme on the integration of sport in foreign policies (2012-2013) and advised the French Ministry of Foreign affairs in the setting up of a specific French sports diplomacy.

-Pim Verschuuren is a graduate of the Political Study Institute in Rennes (IEP) and holds a Master II degree in « Law and Politics of International Security » at the University of Amsterdam.
+Before working at IRIS, he completed an internship in 2010 at the European Commission’s Directorate-General for External Relations, where he worked on EU relations with East Asia.
+He is a graduate of the Political Study Institute in Rennes (IEP) and holds a Master II degree in « Law and Politics of International Security » form the Free University of Amsterdam.